-NOTE: Once the automatic leveling cycle has been started, it is important that there is no movement in the trailer until the trailer has completed the leveling process.
+NOTE: Once the automatic leveling cycle has been started, it is important that there is no movement in the trailer until the leveling process is complete.
 Failure to remain still during the leveling cycle could have an effect on the performance of the leveling system.